 Muddy The Ascender Climbing Sticks

 The Ascender is a climbing system that comprises of 5 sections and enables you to climb to a height of 20 feet when you leave an 18 inch gap between each section.
-It is made from steel tubing and each section is attached to the tree trunk using the supplied cam-buckle strap.
+It steel tubing built and each section attaches to the tree trunk using the supplied cam-buckle strap.

 Compared to other climbing sticks on the market today, this is one of the heavy options with each section weighing 6.6 lbs.
 That gives you an overall weight of 33 lbs for the entire pack, a weight that could be quite significant if you were to be carrying it, along with your hang-on stand into position over rough or sloping terrain.

 The heavier weight means, though, that it is a solid stand.
 It has angled steps for better grip by the feet.
 They measure 11 inches in width and sit out from the tree by 8 inches to provide you with a comfortable climbing option that is pretty straightforward to set up and use.